sourcegraph/sourcegraph-public-snapshot/docs/install/local.md

 Next, try `src serve` and visit [http://localhost:3080](http://localhost:3080).

-# Install on Ubuntu Linux
+# Install on Linux

-Sourcegraph is supported on Ubuntu 12.04 and 14.04.
+Linux installations will create a configuration file at `/etc/sourcegraph/config.ini` and an upstart script which runs your Sourcegraph server.

+## Ubuntu 12.04/14.04

 Install using one of the following methods:

 * `wget -O - https://sourcegraph.com/.download/install.sh | bash`
 * Download [src.deb (64-bit)](https://sourcegraph.com/.download/latest/linux-amd64/src.deb)
 and install with `sudo dpkg -i src.deb`

-**Note:** both options will will create a configuration file at `/etc/sourcegraph/config.ini` and an upstart script which runs your Sourcegraph server.

 When done, run `sudo restart src` and visit [http://localhost:3080](http://localhost:3080) (or an alternate address, if you modified the configuration).

-# Install on CentOS or Red Hat Linux

-Sourcegraph is supported on CentOS 6.3 and Red Hat 7.1.
+## CentOS 6.3 or Red Hat 7.1

 Install using one of the following methods:

 * `curl -sSL https://sourcegraph.com/.download/install.sh | bash`
 * Download [src.rpm (64-bit)](https://sourcegraph.com/.download/latest/linux-amd64/src.rpm)
 and install with `sudo yum -y src.rpm`

-**Note:** both options will create a configuration file at `/etc/sourcegraph/config.ini`.

-When done, run `sudo restart src` and visit [http://localhost:3080](http://localhost:3080) (or an alternate address, if you modified the configuration).
+When done, run `src serve` and visit [http://localhost:3080](http://localhost:3080) (or an alternate address, if you modified the configuration).

 # Next steps